captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 3. **GPU Acceleration**: Given the computational intensity of some protection techniques, implementing GPU acceleration could significantly improve performance, especially for batch processing of large images.

-4. **Adaptive Protection**: Developing a system that analyzes images and automatically adjusts protection strength based on content could optimize the balance between protection effectiveness and visual quality.
+4. **Adaptive Protection**: Developing a system that analyzes images and automatically adjusts protection strength based on content may optimize the balance between protection effectiveness and visual quality.

 5. **Comprehensive Testing Suite**: Adding a suite of unit and integration tests would improve reliability, ease future development, and help quickly identify any regressions when making updates.